gatsbyjs/gatsby/packages/gatsby-plugin-robots-txt/README.md

 ## Options

-By default this plugin detects the following options:
+This plugin uses [`generate-robotstxt`](https://github.com/itgalaxy/generate-robotstxt#usage) to generate content of `robots.txt` and it has the following options:

 |   Name    |    Type    |                Default                |      Description       |
 | :-------: | :--------: | :-----------------------------------: | :--------------------: |